-Our designated teacher is Karen Hall until August 31st, when Amie Barker will take on the role.

-You can contact Miss Hall and Miss Barker by email: khall@hobart.org.uk / abarker@hobart.org.uk or by phoning the school (01508 520359).
+Our designated teacher is Amie Barker (Assistant Head).
+You can contact Miss Barker by email: abarker@hobart.org.uk or by phoning the school (01508 520359).

 Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
 They are your initial point of contact for any of the matters set out in the section below.